-- The tenant(s) are receiving Title IV of the Social Security Act Temporary Assistance for Needy Families (TANF); - The household consist of a single-parent(s) with children of which the single parent is not a dependent of an outside third-party; yet the children are a dependent of at least one of the parents, either the mother or the father, whether or not the absent parent will reside in the unit; - All adult tenants are enrolled in a job training program under the Job Training Partnership Act (JTPA) or a similar federal, state, or local program; or - The tenant(s) was previously under the care and placement of the state agency responsible for administering a plan under Part B or E of Title IV (i.e., a former foster care participant.)18 NOTE: Previous care must have been within the twelve-year period immediately preceding the effective date of the full-time student eligibility determination for the HTC program.
+- The tenant(s) is(are) married and file (or entitled to file) a joint federal tax return. - The tenant(s) are receiving Title IV of the Social Security Act Temporary Assistance for Needy Families (TANF); - The household consist of a single parent(s) with children of which the single parent is not a dependent of an outside third-party; yet the children are a dependent of at least one of the parents, either the mother or the father, whether the absent parent will reside in the unit. - All adult tenants are enrolled in a job training program under the Job Training Partnership Act (JTPA) or a similar federal, state, or local program; or - The tenant(s) was previously under the care and placement of the state agency responsible for administering a plan under Part B or E of Title IV (i.e., a former foster care participant.)18 NOTE: Previous care must have been within the twelve-year period immediately preceding the effective date of the full-time student eligibility determination for the HTC program.